 Quick Tip: when discouraged you don't have a big budget for a project.
 Spend a day visiting local thrift stores.
 Chances are you will find some frugal inspiration!

 Meanwhile my husband splurged on 5 bamboo shades for the porch.
 We live in a suburban community with homes close together, and the shades give us some privacy while working or hanging out.
 And added bonus: the blinds keep the porch much cooler during the day!

 The barrel chairs were another thrift store find.
 My husband found them at our local Habitat for $8 each.
 At first I thought of recovering the plaid, but on second thought--they add to the cabin feel of the space.
 I added some pillows to the seats too, to tone down the plaid a bit.

 We went shopping in early July and found that Target & Home Depot had their outdoor rugs on clearance.
 We picked a neutral tan rug with a trellis pattern.
 It looks like a natural jute, but is made of polypropylene to resist mold.
 I was thrilled to find a large outdoor rug for under $100!

 Subtle Smart Tech

-We added some technology to the space too.
-We added a set of string lights for evening, and synced it to a Wemo smart plug.
-And my husband rewired a speaker system from the thrift store and synced it to an Echo Dot we already owned.
+We added technology to the outdoor space, too.
+We installed a set of string lights for evening and synced it to a Wemo smart plug.
+My husband rewired a speaker system from the thrift store and synced it to an Echo Dot we already owned.
 So we can control our lights and music using smart technology, which I find pretty cool!

 Bamboo Coffee Table- $9 Goodwill